mcfrith/genancestor/README.md

     genancestor hominini.fa orang.fa gibbon.fa > hominidae.fa

 This usage doesn't consider insertions or deletions, which is
-convenient: coordinates in the (rough) ancestor and descendant are the same.
+convenient: coordinates in the ancestor and descendant are the same.

 ### Cache files